LASIK Eye Surgery Cost – Your Guide

 So, how much does LASIK eye surgery cost?

-The average cost of LASIK eye surgery in Melbourne may range from about $2000 per eye to over $3000.
-You may find that more experienced surgeons charge on the higher end of the range.
-Due to being able to prove a better success and safety track record over the span of their careers.
+The average cost of LASIK eye surgery in Melbourne may range from around $2000 per eye to over $3000.
+However, you may find that more experienced eye specialists charge towards the higher end of the range due to having more experience and expertise.

-To further break down of the costs of laser eye surgery further still, it’s worth considering the following factors:
+To break down the costs of laser eye surgery further still, it’s worth considering the following factors:

-Medicare rebates – refractive eye surgery is not covered under Medicare in Australia as it is an elective procedure.
-In certain situations, such as surgery to treat cataract, Medicare may contribute.
+- Medicare rebates – refractive eye surgery is not covered under Medicare in Australia, as it is an elective procedure.
+Medicare may contribute in certain situations, such as surgery to treat cataracts.
 However, LASIK does not fall into this category.

-Some clinics, such as Eye Laser Specialists, also offer payment plans, which can help to make laser eye surgery more accessible and financially viable for many patients.
+Some clinics, such as Eye Laser Specialists, also offer payment plans.
+These can help make laser eye surgery more accessible and financially viable for many patients.

-A precise quote on the cost of LASIK eye surgery will be provided after your complimentary consultation.
-Call Eye Laser Specialists here at 1300 297 583 now to book your appointment
+A precise quote on the cost of LASIK eye surgery and payment options will be provided after your complimentary consultation.
+Call Eye Laser Specialists on 0390 700 910 to book your appointment.